List of Rebelde characters: Santos Echagüe

-He's first introduced in the beginning of the second season as an outcast.
+He is first introduced in the beginning of the second season as an outcast.
 He later changes after an incident with the ex-principal.
 After, he starts socialising more and becomes good friends with Leornando, but there friendship is cut short when Leonardo moves away to play soccer.
 He becomes a hot gothic rocker who has a crush on Lupita.
 He knows she likes him back.
-Lupita's sister Lola has a crush on him, so there's a love triangle there.
+Lupita's sister Lola has a crush on him, so there is a love triangle there.
 Santos is easy-going and relaxed for the most part.
 He always keeps his cool and never exasperates himself.
 He serves as a loyal advisory to his best friend, Miguel.
 He acts as a middleman between Lupita and Lola's constant arguments.
 He is willing to put everything on the line for his loved ones and is dating Lupita at the end of the series.